John Lomax Jr.: Biography

 The HFMS’s ranks included Buster Pickens, Lightnin’ Hopkins, Mance Lipscomb, Townes Van Zandt, Frank Davis, Lucinda Williams, Guy Clark, and K.T.
 Oslin.
 The group facilitated first meetings between many of these fledgling artists, in addition to giving them a space to play music and share songs.
 The HFMS staged group concerts in the Jewish Community Center and the University of Houston, while solo acts frequented the club circuit.

 Lomax was known for his rendition of Lead Belly’s "Take This Hammer" at HFMS meetings.
 The only accompaniment to his baritone voice was an axe and stump; he would punctuate the end of each line with a swing of the axe.

 Lomax was responsible for introducing filmmaker Les Blank to Lightnin’ Hopkins, Mance Lipscomb, and Clifton Chenier.
 Blank made The Blues Accordin’ to Lightnin’ Hopkins, A Well Spent Life (on Lipscomb), and Spend it All (on Chenier).
 Lomax also managed Lightnin’ for about ten years, starting in the mid-1950s.

 In 1956, Lomax made the John A. Lomax Jr. Sings American Folksongs album.
 He also performed with Ed Badeaux, Jim McConnell, Howard Porper, and Jim Rose, a group from the Houston Folklore Society, who called themselves The Tex-i-an Boys.
 The group was featured on the Songs of Texas album.
 Lomax is also featured on Unexpurgated Folk Songs of Men, a raunchy folk album highlighted by Hopkins' delivery of "the dozens."
 The album was never commercially released due to its collection of "dirty" songs.
 Lomax also contributed "Long John" to the 1972 album, Rod Kennedy Presents Kerrville Folk Festival, joining Peter Yarrow, Mance Lipscomb, Steve Fromholz, Carolyn Hester, and others.

 In 1967, Lomax discovered a lost manuscript that his father had written.
 Lomax wrote an introduction for the book and it was published as Cow Trails & Cattle Camps by William D. Wittliff's Encino Press.

 In 1969, Lomax recorded himself singing 160 of his favorite folk songs.
 His son, John Lomax III, eventually rediscovered these tapes and selected 16 to create the album FOLK in 2017.

 Lomax suffered a fatal stroke at home on December 12, 1974.
 His lifelong celebrations of folklore and music carry on through the still-regular meetings of the HFMS.
 His younger son, Joe, followed in his footsteps as a performer, often appearing with family friend Hally Wood.
-His older son, John M. Lomax (aka John Lomax III) and grandson, John Nova Lomax, continued the family tradition by writing extensively about music and musicians.
+His older son, John M. Lomax (aka John Lomax III), and grandson, John Nova Lomax, continued the family tradition by writing extensively about music and musicians.

 Family

 John Avery Lomax Jr. was the son of John Avery Lomax, the pioneering folklorist who collected and performed folk songs across America.
 He was a brother to Shirley Lomax, Alan Lomax, and Bess Lomax.
-John and his wife, Margaret, were parents to John Lomax III and journalist/publisher/photographer/filmmaker Joseph Franklin Lomax (1949 - 1988).
+John and his wife, Margaret, were parents to John Lomax III and Joseph Franklin Lomax, a journalist, publisher, photographer, and filmmaker (1949–1988).